ccallawa/alyvix_server_doc/session_management.rst

 For each NATS instance you want to connect, you will need to fill in the following fields:

-* **Profile Name:**  A unique name for a new NATS connection instance that you will then be able to assign to a given session at the bottom of the page.
+* **Profile Name:**  A unique name for a new NATS connection instance that you will then be able to assign to a given session.
-* **Certificates Path:**  If you use TLS encryption, this will point to the directory containing your :file:`*.ca.crt` certificate authority file, :file:`*.crt` public key file, and :file:`*.key` (not encrypted) private key file.
+* **Certificates Path:**  If you use TLS encryption, this will point to the directory containing your :file:`*.ca.pem` certificate authority file, :file:`*.pem` public key file, and :file:`*.key` (not encrypted) private key file.
 If you leave this field blank, encryption via TLS will be disabled, and data will be sent in cleartext.
 * **IP/Port:**  The address of the NATS server.